“Can my rights to firearms be restored after a conviction for a misdemeanor crime of domestic violence?”

 Thomas Gallagher is a Second Amendment and Bill of Rights supporter.
 He writes extensively on firearms law and the law of self-defense.

-Here is more information on restoration of civil rights in felony cases in Minnesota.
+And go here for more information on restoration of civil rights in felony cases in Minnesota.